scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    c(d) = \frac{\alpha}{\alpha + d^n}

-where :math:`d` was the 3D Euclidean distance to the electrode edge, :math:`\alpha = 14000` and the exponent :math:`n=1.69`.
-Current fields for two stimulated electrodes are shown, :ref:`figmodel` A
+where :math:`d` is the 3D Euclidean distance to the electrode edge, :math:`\alpha = 14000` and the exponent :math:`n=1.69`.
+Current fields for two stimulated electrodes are shown, Fig. :ref:`figmodel` A
 (the hotter the color, the higher the current).

 Due to the fact that epiretinal implants sit on top of the optic fiber layer